ABHModels/DAO/docs/_build/html/_sources/OuputFiles.md.txt

 ## Summary

-Here we list the input parameters summary.
+Here we list the output files summary.
 We use the example in [Sample Output](sampleoutput)
 | File Name | description |
 | :---      | :-------- |
 |`[out/User_Guide/spec_b912ee2e38_User_Guide.dat](spec.dat)`|energy, top illumination, bottom illumination and angle averaged intensity at top and bottom layer|